 Freelancing is one of the best ways to earn money while working remotely and with flexible schedules instead of the confines of a 9-5 corporate job.
 However, due to the numerous benefits of working as a freelancer, there are many myths about freelance jobs that mislead people when deciding whether they should start a freelance career or look for regular jobs.
 For some, freelance is their dream career, while others think of it as the worst job they would ever consider.

 Since I have some personal experience working a freelance job as a writer, I know how people react whenever they hear what I do, and some of the things they say are untrue or too idealized.
 So, today, I thought I should share the reality of being a freelancer and bust some of the most common myths about freelance jobs.

 Not to discourage you, but starting a freelancing career is not easy, and going into it with the wrong assumptions and expectations might set you up for frustration and disappointment.
-This post aims to debunk 9 of the most common myths about freelance jobs to help you make an informed decision or shine some light on what freelancing entails for those who misunderstand what it is all about.
+This post aims to debunk 9 of the most common myths about freelance jobs to help you make an informed decision or shine some light on what freelancing entails for those who are considering changing careers to become freelancers.

 The Most Common Myths about Freelance Jobs Debunked!

 - Freelancers don’t have to dress up for work